Setting up the Enter a single record or list of records (customisable) form¶

 Now, log into your Drupal website if you are not already logged in.
 Let’s add a form.
 Adding an Indicia page to Drupal using the IForm module is just like adding any other Drupal content, except Indicia pages generally have quite a few configuration options for you to tweak the page’s behaviour.

-Set the Page title to “Enter a list of records”.
+Set the Title to “Enter a list of records”.

 If you require introductory text at the top of the page then you can enter it in the Page introductory text box.
-Otherwise expand the Menu settings section and input “Enter a list of records”, so that the page will appear on the menu with the same menu title as the actual page title.
+Otherwise expand the Menu settings section and tick Add a menu link so that the page will appear on the menu with the same menu title as the actual page title.

-Now scroll down to the Form Selection box on the form.
+Now scroll down to the Form Selection box on the form and click to expand it.
 This is where all the Indicia goodness begins as it allows us to pick from one of a library of ready made pieces of functionality, called prebuilt forms.
-We want a general purpose way of inputting records, so as good a place to start as any is to set the Page Category to “Data Entry Forms” and Select Form to “Enter single record or list of records (customisable)”, that is, a form designed for inputting a single sample, containing a list of any number of occurrence records.
+We want a general purpose way of inputting records, so as good a place to start as any is to set Select page category to “Data entry forms” and Page type to “Enter single record or list of records (customisable)”, that is, a form designed for inputting a single sample, containing a list of any number of occurrence records.

 The Enter single record or list of records (customisable) form is one of several Indicia forms that are described as dynamic.
 This means that they are highly configurable and can automatically add controls to the input form to reflect the custom attributes you have attached to your survey.

-- In the Other IForm Parameters section, select the Survey you plan to submit records to.
+- In the Other IForm Parameters section, select the Survey dataset you plan to submit records to.

 - In the Species section, set the Extra Species List to the species list you are recording against.